 Some of the best vegetable fertilizers include:

 Alfalfa Meal – This can be found as rabbit food or hay bales.
-Alfalfa is a complete NPK fertilizer and is packed with loads of micronutrients and helpful hormones.
+Alfalfa meal is a complete NPK fertilizer and is packed with loads of micronutrients and helpful hormones.

-6. Fertilize With Black Strap Molasses
+8. Fertilize With Black Strap Molasses

-The video below shows you how.
+This video shows you how.

 The Bottom Line

 Naturally fertilizing tomatoes is not new to the world of growing tomatoes.
 For many years, gardeners relied on synthetic fertilizers, believing that chemical fertilizers were better than organic fertilizers.

 However, most have realized that our grandparents’ organic gardening methods created an ideal and natural solution to fertilizing tomatoes.